yagniksangani/wc-latest-products-grid-block/README.md

-# WooCommerce Latest Products Grid Block.
+# WooCommerce Latest Products Grid Block

 Display the latest woocommerce products with this custom gutenberg block.